JOHN LAWSON III

 “What a ride!
 Feels like Nicholas Sparks meets Joseph Conrad.
 John Lawson has conjured a fascinating book about the Global War on Terror, falling in love and moral courage.
 Kurtz is a thrilling mystery and a fast-paced romance, but it’s also a cri de coeur for bravery and empathy to a country that has lost its way.
 If you want a novel with a heart and mind and a keen critique of American foreign policy, find Kurtz.”

 M.C.
-Armstrong is the author of The Mysteries of Haditha and American Delphi.
+Armstrong, author of The Mysteries of Haditha and American Delphi

 Contact John